revit13/hello-world-read-module/README.md

 kubectl get pods -n fybrik-blueprints
 ```

-If you are using the `hello-world-read-module` image, you should see this in the `kubectl logs` of your completed Pod:
+If you are using the `hello-world-read-module` image, you should see this in the `kubectl logs -n fybrik-blueprints` of your completed Pod:
 ```
-$ kubectl logs my-notebook-default-hello-world-read-module-5f59d75c8f-v7z7p -n fybrik-blueprints
+$ kubectl logs my-notebook-default-hello-world-read-module-xx -n fybrik-blueprints

 INFO:root:
 Hello World Read Module!